 One thing you may not like about a week-long European trip

-Let me wrap up this blog with one thing that will bug you after you return from your perfect week-long vacation in Europe.
+Let me wrap up this blog with one thing that will bug you after you return from your perfect week-long European vacation.
 You will want to go back as soon as possible.
 If you follow the dos and don’ts that I covered, hopefully, that will help make your vacation fantastic, and you can plan to return to Europe next year.

 I am Doug Keating, and this is my letter to my sons.